-No downsides as yet but initial impressions suggest that is quite delicate, especially compared to a Glencairn glass which has been scientifically proven (by scientists) to withstand being dropkicked by international rugby players with huge feet*.
+No downsides as yet but initial impressions suggest that is quite delicate, especially compared to a Glencairn glass which has been scientifically proven to withstand being dropkicked by international rugby players with huge feet*.

 Admittedly it is a little on the pricy side (retailing at £25 from The Whisky Exchange) but I am a convert already.

 Find more tasting notes, news and press releases in the Amateur Drammers Archive.